aaalexlit/capitalbikeshare-mlops/docs/prefect.md

-To be able to run the project through prefect deployments:
+# Run the project through prefect deployments

 Login to prefect cloud: